Ping Pong

 Quack.js provides three options for reading in user input, slash commands, events, and triggers.
 Also, the events are expanded from Discord.js' base events utilizing the [discord-logs package](https://www.npmjs.com/package/discord-logs).

-Slash commands are a handy feature of Discord, they provide an easy-to-use UI and awesome development features.
+[Slash commands](https://discord.com/blog/slash-commands-are-here) are a handy feature of Discord, they provide an easy-to-use UI and awesome development features.&#x20;

 export default (Quack) => {